 If your unit is not blowing air at all, it could indicate a blown motor.
 To test the motor, go out to your exterior unit and check to see if the blades are rotating as normal.
 If they are not, it can indicate that the motor is blown.
 Motors often wear down before they blow out completely, so having your system maintained will catch this before it becomes a major problem.

-Getting Regular Maintenance on Your Air Conditioning Unit
+Getting Regular Maintenance on Air Conditioning System Problems

-The key to enjoying a comfortable home year round is to schedule annual maintenance on your air conditioning system.
+The key to enjoying a comfortable home year round is to schedule annual maintenance on your air conditioning system problems.
 A certified technician will visit your home and perform a complete diagnostic, ensuring that all parts are working correctly.

 Don’t delay in scheduling your maintenance.
 In many cases, a certified technician can catch small problems before they become major repair issues.
 Schedule your maintenance at the beginning of the cooling season for best results.